digitaltrails/ddcutil-service/README.md

 auto-restarting the service are as follows:

-1. Edit `com.ddcutil.DdcutilService.service` and set the Exec location of the server executable (can be anywhere).
+1. Edit `com.ddcutil.DdcutilService.service` and set the Exec location of the service executable (can be anywhere).
 2. Install to: `/usr/share/dbus-1/services/com.ddutil.DdcutilService.service`
    Or maybe to: `$HOME/.local/share/dbus-1/services/com.ddutil.DdcutilService.service`
 3. Install the executable at the location set in step 1.